 Using a VPN will also unlock a host of geo-restricted content on sites like Netflix, Hulu, and BBC iPlayer.
 For French residents traveling abroad, using a VPN is also an excellent option if you wish to continue streaming local premium services such as Eurosport, Canal+, and Play TV.

-We have used the following criteria to select VPNs:
+Based on our extensive testing, we used the following criteria to select our favorite French VPNs:

 - Speed and stability